Dharmesh13-bit/Machine-learning-Project/README.md

 # Machine-learning-Project
-Project Name:- Titanic Passenger Survival Prediction
+Project Name:- Titanic Survival Prediction

 Problem Statment:
 The sinking of the RMS Titanic is one of the most infamous shipwrecks in